zenomt/jsonld-terse/terse.md

 * zero or more non-IRI terms (that is, not containing a colon) and not beginning with an `@`, whose values **SHALL** be `null` or a `String` representing an IRI reference relative to the currently-in-force base (after applying the `@base` of this context, if any) to be used as a compact IRI prefix or, for `Object` member names, an exact-match replacement.
 Values **SHALL NOT** themselves be compact IRIs to be recursively expanded.

-While allowed, document authors **OUGHT TO** avoid nested `@context`s, as doing so is unnecessary in idiomatic documents and could obfuscate the document’s meaning to a casual human reader.
+While allowed, document authors **OUGHT TO** avoid nested `@context`s, as doing so should be unnecessary in idiomatic documents and could obfuscate the document’s meaning to a casual human reader.

 A node **MAY** have an `@type` member, whose value **SHALL** be either a